 “The multitude of different solutions and the lack of a national coordinated approach pose major challenges for our health information infrastructure and result in millions of dollars of unnecessary costs,” HIMSS notes in the same recommendation to Congress.

 While not advocating a specific solution, the EHR Association, a trade group of companies that develop and support the majority of operational electronic health records in hospitals and ambulatory care environments across the U.S., has long supported the development of a strategy to resolve this issue.
-In its requests to Congress from National Health IT Week 2014, the Association states: To improve patient safety and data interoperability, we also ask Congress to encourage development of a consistent nationwide patient identity matching strategy.
+In its requests to Congress from National Health IT Week 2014, the Association states: To improve patient safety and data interoperability, we also ask Congress to encourage the development of a consistent nationwide patient identity matching strategy.
 As one of the most critical unresolved issues in the safe and secure electronic exchange of health information, such a solution is key to ensuring the accurate, timely, and efficient matching of patients with their healthcare data across different systems and settings of care.

 Would an NPI Threaten Privacy and Security?